-The President’s Management Agenda places people—constituents to government services and the federal workforce itself—at the forefront.
-The administration has further emphasized the importance of meeting citizen and end user needs through Office of Management and Budget Circular A-11, Section 280 (Managing Customer Experience and Improving Service Delivery), and Executive Order 14058 (Transforming Federal Customer Experience and Service Delivery to Rebuild Trust in Government).
-These orders drive new attention to the importance of end users, especially as the government makes significant systems modernization investments.
+The President’s Management Agenda (PMA) places people at the forefront, including constituents to government services and the federal workforce itself.
+The administration further emphasized the importance of meeting citizen and end user needs through Office of Management and Budget Circular A-11, Section 280 (Managing Customer Experience and Improving Service Delivery), and Executive Order 14058 (Transforming Federal Customer Experience and Service Delivery to Rebuild Trust in Government).
+These orders drive new attention to federal employees’ experience using government systems, especially as the government makes significant investments to modernize their systems.

-But how do agencies ensure that their modernization investments truly meet end users’ needs?
-The government’s adoption of agile methodologies has made IT shops more responsive to customer needs, and thereby helped emphasize the importance of designing for end users.
-However, to truly impact the user experience—to make them not only users but champions of new systems—agency modernization initiatives must do more than simply be agile.
+But how do agencies ensure that their modernization investments truly meet users’ needs?
+The government’s adoption of agile methodologies has made CIO IT shops more responsive to customer needs, emphasizing the importance of user experience.
+However, to truly improve experience, government employees must take ownership and act as champions of new systems and agency modernization initiatives.

 Prioritizing people in digital transformation